 TerrainTool

-TerrainTool was written to create surface topographic data for the cave survey packages Survex and Therion using the results of the Shuttle Radar Topography Mission (SRTM) in which the shuttle Endeavour mapped the height of the Earth's surface between the latitudes 60 degrees North and 56 degrees South - about 80% of the Earth's land mass.
+TerrainTool was written to create surface topographic data for the cave survey packages Survex and Therion using the results of the Shuttle Radar Topography Mission (SRTM) in which the shuttle Endeavour mapped the height of the Earth's surface between the latitudes 60 degrees North and 56 degrees South - about 80% of the Earth's land mass in 2000.
 Published resolution was 1 arc-second for the US and its territories and 3 arc-seconds elsewhere.
 The latter corresponds to about 90m at the equator.
+In due course, NASA released all of the data at the full 1 arc-second resolution.
 The resulting data is royalty-free and, for many countries, may be the only data publicly available.
-TerrainTool is able to automatically download the "tiles" of data that it needs, directly from a USGS server.

 TerrainTool does the following:-

 The programme, written in Java, provides a conventional GUI-style interface and will run under Windows, Solaris, macOS and Linux operating systems.
-This version is built to run with JDK 15 which can be downloaded free of charge from https://jdk.java.net/15/ .
-Source code is compatible back to JDK 8 but the use of older Java versions is not recommended for security reasons.
+This version is built to run with JDK 21 which can be downloaded free of charge from Oracle or The Open JDK Project.
+Sorry this will require existing users to upgrade their Java installation but this Java version is flagged for Long-Term Support and is the most up to date for production use.

 "TerrainTool" was written by Mike McCombe who is very grateful to UBSS for giving it a home.
 Please feel free to contact Mike with feedback or requests for help at mike<at>mikemccombe.co.uk or via the Survex list.